 Step-by-step directions

-3. In a medium size mixing bowl, use a stand mixer or hand mixer and combine the sugar and butter until light and fluffy, about 5 minutes.
+- Cream the butter.
+Use a stand mixer or hand mixer and whisk the sugar and butter until light and fluffy.

 Expert tips and recipe FAQs